physics4j/springmass/README.md

 (C) 2013 tobias.gierke@code-sourcery.de

-Simple mass-spring simulation n Java
+Simple mass-spring simulation in Java
 -------------------------------------

 This project contains a simple mass-spring simulation along with a Swing App that showcases it.